crowdin/crowdin-hybrid-sso-examples/README.md

-# Crowdin SSO examples
+# Crowdin hybrid SSO examples

+Crowdin hybrid SSO - an alternative (not classic SSO) way to create translator accounts.

-This is the collection of sample integrations with Crowdin SSO.
+This is the collection of sample integrations with Crowdin hybrid SSO.
 The files from this repository are not supposed to be used on production.

 ## Documentation

-Further documentation on Crowdin SSO is available here (https://support.crowdin.com/for-project-managers/integration/hybrid-single-sign-on-integration/)
+For more details about Crowdin hybrid SSO read the [Becoming an SSO Provider](https://support.crowdin.com/custom-sso/) article.

 ## Contributing